meteor/meteor/content/deployment.md

 <img src="images/galaxy-org-dashboard.png">

 If you are following [our advice](security.html#ssl), you'll probably want to [set up SSL](http://galaxy-guide.meteor.com/encryption.html) on your Galaxy application with the certificate and key for your domain.
-The key things here are to add the `force-ssl` package and to use the Galaxy UI to add your SSL certificate.
+You should also read the [Security](security.html#ssl) section of this guide for information on how to forcibly redirect HTTP to HTTPS.

 Once you are setup with Galaxy, deployment is simple (just re-run the `meteor deploy` command above), and scaling is even easier---simply log into galaxy.meteor.com, and scale instantly from there.